 average for bonus targets from a broad spectrum of comparable size companies,

 Long-term incentives are provided through awards under stock option and

 restricted stock plans.
 Under the stock option plan, executives and other

-key employees may be awarded options to purchase Company stock, which in the
+key employees are awarded options to purchase Company stock, typically at a

-past have always been at a purchase price of fair market value on the date of
+purchase price of fair market value on the date of grant.
+The Compensation

 promoting the success of the Company and retention of the executive with the

 Company in a manner that produces value to the employee only when there is a

 corresponding increase in value to all shareholders.
 The Company has two

 restricted stock plans to provide long-term incentives and encourage